Festivals in Budapest

-Budapest is for sure the festival city, there is a festival for everything.
+Budapest is sometimes called festival city because there is a festival for everything.
 No matter if it is music, food or drink festivals you can be sure that there is a time in every year where local and international producers or artists come together in Budapest to present themselves, their products and their music.
 To give an overview about festivals in Budapest and also elsewhere in Hungary here will be a list and a short description about many festivals.
 I for sure do not know all festivals happening in Budapest and when exactly they will be as there are simply too many.
 Very popular are festivals about Hungarian food and drinks such as Sausage, Wine or Pálinka but also there are tons of music festivals out of which the Sziget Festival in Budapest is probably the best known.

-Mangalica Festival
+Mangalica Festival in Festival

 Most of you might ask yourselves what Mangalica is.
 Mangalica is a typical Hungarian type of pig which somehow reminds me of a sheep as well.
 The festival is all about this type of pigs, no matter if it is in shape of a sausage, living or in arts.
 Honestly this type of meat tastes absolutly amazing and has its price in the shops but it is worth to try it.